This blog is the second part of a 3-blog series.

 Keep: Using job-fit assessments to screen candidates

 Screening candidates used to be a time-consuming activity for HR, and the short-listed candidates were usually selected based on their CVs.
 Nowadays, more and more organisations use personality assessments to better understand their candidates and find the most suitable ones more quickly among hundreds of applications.
-Moreover, young candidates are already used to popular personality assessment tools (MBTI, DISC…).
 A job-fit assessment produces much more detailed and helpful information for hiring decisions, and candidates are able to learn about themselves while organisations assess the level of suitability comprehensively, based on thinking style, behaviours, motivation and more, rather than merely on personality.

 Stop: Keeping responses from candidates

 Put yourself in the candidates’ shoes.
 Would you feel eager to apply to a company that needs several weeks to respond to your application or announce the interview results?
 This can make any candidate frustrated.
 And since this young generation favours speed and convenience, you could lose a potential talent.
-Hence, make a to-send list for each recruitment stage: a thank-you email after an application, an interview confirmation email and, of course, an interview result email.
 If there are too many candidates – a common excuse of recruiters for not being responsive – use an application tracking system (ATS) to help you do this.

 Start: Diversifying interview formats and automating the recruitment process